kid1194/erpnext_expenses/README.md

   - Create the hierarchy of expense types based on your needs
   - Under each type, add the expense account for each company

-ℹ️ *Note: The expense accounts are inherited from parents if not set*
+ℹ️ *Note: Expense accounts are inherited from parents, if not set.*

-ℹ️ *Note: Child expense types will be required to add expense accounts unless is already set in parent type or in one of its ancestors*
+ℹ️ *Note: Only expense types with self and/or inherited expense accounts can be linked to expense items.*

 2. **Expense Item**
   - Create the expense items that reflect your expenses
   - Add each expense item to the expense type that it belongs to
   - Change the expense account for each company and/or set the expense defaults (cost, quantity, etc..)

-ℹ️ *Note: The expense accounts are inherited from expense types if not changed*
+ℹ️ *Note: Expense accounts are inherited from linked expense type and are not modifiable except for cost and quantity related fields.*

 3. **Expense**
   - Create a company expense and fill the cost, quantity, etc..